Antichamber: Post-release

 The PC version received "favorable" reviews according to the review aggregation website Metacritic.

 Most reviewers praised the level design and puzzles in the game.
 Game Informer wrote that "I rarely ever felt stuck or frustrated by a lack of progress – a testament to Antichamber's pacing and design", and GameTrailers said, "The true star of Antichamber is its level design."
 PC Gamer described the game as hosting "moments of transcendent beauty and vignettes that engage your brain on a level few games attempt" and IGN called the puzzles "expertly crafted and wonderfully inventive challenges."National Post gave it a score of nine out of ten, saying, "In its own way, Antichamber serves as an antithesis to modern day video game design.
 Just to experience solving a puzzle by thinking outside of the box makes Antichamber a must play for anyone looking to be challenged."
 Digital Spy gave it four stars out of five, saying, "The main slight against Antichamber is its personality, or lack of.
 It's visually interesting but also feels atmospherically empty and austere.
 If you can embrace that, though, and you have enough patience to crack the obstacles in your way, there may not be a puzzle game this year more rewarding as this one."
 Metro gave it eight out of ten, saying, "Frustrating and confusing almost by design, Antichamber is nevertheless one of the most intelligent and imaginative puzzle games for years."
 However, The Digital Fix gave it seven out of ten, saying, "Like a lot of various other media and art, I can appreciate the technical skill involved in its creation, but find it a tad too vexing for my own personal enjoyment.
 Maybe this dog's too old to be taught new tricks; players more able of mind may fare better.
 But don't count on it."
 Toronto Sun gave it seven out of ten, saying, "As an experimental bit of game design full of intriguing puzzles that defy earthly geometry, Antichamber is a success.
 Yet given a choice, I'd much rather spend my time with a more conventional first-person puzzler like Portal 2, Quantum Conundrum or Q.U.B.E.
 Maybe Antichamber is a little too clever for its own good.
 Or maybe I'm just dumb."

 Within two months of its release on Steam the game sold more than 100,000 units, with most of the sales coming during the first week of release.

+Bruce stated in April 2024 that he was working towards the release of another game, though cautioned that the game may be more difficult than Antichamber.